Psalm 68: In Judaism

-Roman Catholic liturgy
+Catholic liturgy

 In the monastic tradition dating from the Early Middle Ages, this psalm was traditionally recited at the Matins office on Wednesday, according to the distribution of the rule of St. Benedict fixed at 530.

 In the current Liturgy of the Hours, Psalm 68 is recited or sung at the Reading Office on Tuesday of the third week in the four weekly cycle.
 It is also read on the 22nd Sunday of Ordinary Time in year C in the triennial cycle of the Sunday masses.

 Eastern Orthodox tradition

 The first two verses of the psalm's Church Slavonic version form the beginning of the "Prayer of the Cross" or Молитва Кресту in the Russian tradition part of the daily evening prayers: